dermatologist/fhirformjs/README.md

 ## About
 Creating, maintaining and using forms for health data capture is vital, and [FHIRForm](https://github.com/E-Health/fhirform) is a framework for that.
 FHIRFormJS is one of its components (an npm module) that helps create input forms corresponding to a [FHIR questionnaire](https://www.hl7.org/fhir/questionnaire.html).
 FHIRFormJS does not render forms but converts FHIR questionnaire into a schema and lets other libraries (such as [react-jsonschema-form](https://github.com/rjsf-team/react-jsonschema-form) ) do the heavy lifting.
 An output mapper that maps the output from a react-jsonschema-form to a [QuestionnaireResponse](https://www.hl7.org/fhir/questionnaireresponse.html) is also available.
 See this example React app to see how it is used.
 This is a modern alternative to [LHC-Forms](https://lhncbc.github.io/lforms/)

 FHIRFormJS is WIP (not production ready).
-Pull requests are welcome (See CONTRIBUTING.md) and add issues and feature requests by clicking on the 'issues' tab.
+Pull requests are welcome (See CONTRIBUTING.md) and add issues and feature requests by clicking on the 'issues' tab. :point_up:

 ## Installation
 ```